samthebest/dump/BasicSecurity.md

   3. Invent a simple system to separate the words, e.g. a full stop, or the last letter is upper case, etc, e.g. `57,gianT,potatoeS,leakeD,14,lanternS,happilY`.
 The more complicated the better, but make sure you can remember it!  **Better start with something simple**
 2. Write it down REALLY clearly in big letters on a sheet of **paper with a pen**.

+NOTE: This oftens results in a password that is tedious to type, if this is a problem for your use case see NOTES 1.1.1

 #### 1.1.2 Storage

 Store the piece of paper in a safe place, provided you get into the habbit of locking your screen (section 4) you will soon memorise the password.